MCJack123/C---Console/README.md

 clear
 A command that clears the screen

-If you want to add a command, there will be instructions to add a command in command.h.
-Please look there to add a command.
+installer
+A command to install, update, and remove items.
+Current arguments: update
+  Updates an app or the console.
+Current arguments:
+    console
+    Updates the console.

+If you want to add a command, you can make "apps" with header files.
+For every app, you need to make an installer that downloads app.h, and adds #include "app.h", the command syntax and (optional) adds a help article.
+For your app to be officialy supported with installer, email me at "jackbruienne at yahoo dot com".
 Have great simplified coding!

 MCJack123